eriktrautman/modernwanderlust/README.md

 Erik's Blog

 Roadmap:
-Posts
+XXX Posts
-Post creation interface
+XXX Post creation interface
-  Have the admin bar only appear if logged in once devise is installed Post display title stubs (unique only!) title stubs in post creation option?
+  Have the admin bar only appear if logged in once devise is installed XXX Post display title stubs (unique only!) title stubs in post creation option?
 NO, edit only.
 Mimic UI template